 Hello!

 Researching the growth of employee ownership and workplace democracy.
-Check us out at www.eowd.org!
-Supported by a grant from a family foundation, a fellowship at Rutgers’ Institute for the Study of Employee Ownership and Participation, and an award to start a research cluster at SMU, I am working on four projects on employee ownership.
-They cover why family firms might choose different forms of employee ownership, why owners of breweries might set up employee stock ownership plans, the democratic habits of employee ownership trusts, and designing policy recommendations on employee ownership trusts and perpetual purpose trusts.
+Supported by grants from a family foundation, a fellowship at Rutgers’ Institute for the Study of Employee Ownership and Participation, and an award from the Dedman College Interdisciplinary Institute at SMU, I am working on projects cover why family firms might choose different forms of employee ownership, why owners of breweries might set up employee stock ownership plans, the democratic habits of employee ownership trusts, and designing policy recommendations on employee ownership trusts and perpetual purpose trusts.

 Teaching and researching Texas politics and policy.
 My Texas-oriented research, supported at points by grants from the IC2 Institute and the Mitchell Foundation, has covered policy responses to Winter Storm Urihow to predict entrepreneurial firm growth in rural Texas using machine learning, the emergence of local policy narratives in response to Covid-19, and recommendations for geothermal energy policy.

 Building entrepreneurial teams and organizations.
-I help companies build and manage their teams through change at MPA Global Advisors.
-In my Ph.D. dissertation I investigated hiring patterns on political campaign teams, as a type of temporary organization.
-I have also managed entrepreneurial teams myself, both in early-stage investment funds and nonprofits, and invested in startup teams through Gray Ghost Ventures, Skoll Centre for Social Entrepreneurship, Oxford Seed Fund, and UnLtd USA (née Techstars Impact).
+In my dissertation I investigated hiring patterns on political campaign teams.
+I have also managed entrepreneurial teams at early-stage investment funds and nonprofits, and invested in startup teams through Gray Ghost Ventures, Skoll Centre for Social Entrepreneurship, Oxford Seed Fund, and UnLtd USA (née Techstars Impact).

-Some other things I’m interested in and will write more about soon: philosophical pragmatism, interpretive data science, and U.S. immigration policy.
+Some other things I’m interested in and will write more about soon: philosophical pragmatism, workplace democracy, and polyconscious democracy.

 Say hello by email or on LinkedIn!